How to Practice Active Sitting at Work: Tips, Benefits, and Examples

 Active sitting stool

 An active sitting stool is similar to a chair but typically has a smaller seat and no backrest.
 This design encourages using the core muscles to maintain a centered and proper posture.
-An example of an active ergonomic stool includes the Autonomous ErgoStool.
+An example of an active ergonomic stool includes the ErgoStool.

 Product dimensions13”L x 13”W x 25” - 35”H